-In fiscal year 2017, GASB issued GASB Statement No. 87, Leases, effective for reporting periods beginning after December 15, 2019.
+In fiscal year 2017, GASB issued GASB Statement No. 87, Leases, with an initial effective for reporting periods beginning after December 15, 2019.
+GASB Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, postponed the effective dates of Statement 87 to fiscal years beginning after June 15, 2021, and all reporting periods thereafter.